-Women, youth and families seeking shelter at Adsum House arrive with diverse experiences and a wide variety of challenges.
-For some, this might be their first experience with homelessness and they find themselves very temporarily at Adsum while get back on their feet.
-Others coming through our doors may have lived transiently for a long time and return to Adsum when they need a safe place to stay while figuring out what comes next.
-At times, women, youth, and families stay at Adsum House for months as they struggle with the many challenges that create barriers to obtaining safe and affordable housing.
+Women, families, youth and trans individuals seeking emergency shelter arrive to Adsum House with diverse experiences and a wide variety of challenges.
+For some, this might be a first experience of homelessness.
+Others may have a long experience with transient life and return to Adsum when they need a safe place to stay while figuring out what comes next.

-At times, life at Adsum House can be intense, but we have a lot of fun, too.
-Sharing meals, stories and laughs, we get to know some amazing people who, in many cases, have been dismissed by many.
+At times, life at Adsum House can be intense, but we have lots of fun, too.
+Sharing meals, stories and laughs, we get to know some amazing people who, in many cases, have been dismissed by many and marginalized.
 We feel fortunate to have this privilege and we are reminded of that every day.